Dust Thy Neighbour – Volkswagen Golf GTi 16V

 Formula One Wheels – Shadow Mk II

-A couple of weeks ago I was delighted to receive today’s featured photo’s from Geoffrey Horton of a Shadow Mk II , which mistakenly thought was a vehicle that had been built for Jackie Oliver to drive in the 1971 Can Am Series.
-As we shall find out I did not delve deep enough into it’s history and I did not know what the Shadow know’s.
+A couple of weeks ago I was delighted to receive today’s featured photo’s from Geoffrey Horton of a Shadow Mk II , a vehicle that had been built for Jackie Oliver to drive in the 1971 Can Am Series.

 Shadow Chevrolet Mk II, Marin Sanoma Concours d’ Elegance

-The story of the Shadow racing team begins with an orphan Don Nichols who as a child was influenced by The Shadow radio series, after service in the 39′ ’45 war and a career in military intellince Don appears to have gravitated to the world of Motor Racing supplying American tyres to the Japanese racing fraternity during the 1960′s.
+The story of the Shadow racing team begins with an orphan Don Nichols who as a child was influenced by The Shadow radio series, after service in the ’39 – ’45 war and a career in military intelligence Don appears to have gravitated to the world of motor racing supplying American tyres to the Japanese racing fraternity during the 1960’s.

 Shadow Chevrolet Mk II, Marin Sanoma Concours d’ Elegance